Hangleton Way, Hove

 Scale: 23 apartments & 10 houses

-We are working in partnership with Nicholas Dexter Studio to design landscaping that enhances local biodiversity and improves the current street scene.
-This will be achieved by planting over 50 new trees which are mostly located around the site boundary to soften the relationship with the neighbouring properties.
-There are also 3 triangular set-aside areas at each corner of the site which will be underplanted with a mix of native plants and wildflower meadow species to attract birds, bees and insects.
+As with all of our architectural projects the amenity and landscaping aspect is incredibly important, so we engaged Nicholas Dexter Studio to design landscaping that enhances local biodiversity and improves the current street scene.
+This is achieved by planting over 50 new trees which are mostly located around the site boundary to soften the relationship with the neighbouring properties.
+Three triangular areas at each corner of the site are underplanted with a mix of native plants and wildflower meadow species to attract birds, bees and insects.

-Elevations by Yelo Architects, 3D renders by Nicholas Dexter Studio
+Drawings by Yelo Architects, Brighton, 3D renders by Nicholas Dexter Studio